gelles-brandeis/tapqir/docs/source/install.rst

 .. important::

    We strongly recommend creating a virtual environment to encapsulate your installation.
-For example use Anaconda_ package manager to create a new environment::
+For example use Anaconda_ package manager to create and activate a new environment::

         $ conda create --name tapqir-env python=3.8